CEA-MetroCarac/pyvsnr/README.md

 ## Usage
 <!-- To use `pyvsnr`, you can import the `vsnr2d` function from `vsnr2d.py` or the `vsnr2d_cuda` function from `vsnr2d_cuda.py`. -->

-Here is a basic example using numpy:
+Here is a basic example:

 ```python
 import numpy as np